Scouting in New Hampshire: Girl Scouting in New Hampshire

-In January 2009 Girl Scouts of Swift Water Council which served New Hampshire and 60 towns in southeastern Vermont merged with the Girl Scout Council of Vermont.
+In January 2009, the Girl Scouts of Swift Water Council, which served New Hampshire and 60 towns in southeastern Vermont, merged with the Girl Scout Council of Vermont.

-Girl Scouts of the Green and White Mountains serves 14,500 girls in New Hampshire and Vermont.
+Girl Scouts of the Green and White Mountains serves over 10,000 girls and adults in New Hampshire and Vermont.
 It is one of 112 councils chartered by Girl Scouts of the USA.